Jean-Baptiste Perronneau: Biography

 Perronneau produced a varied body of work in which he insists on the psychology of his characters and transmits a little of the spirit of the Enlightenment, as evidenced by the expressiveness of the faces he depicts, the liveliness of the looks, the half-smiles we can watch and guess about.

 Often close to the harmonies of "camaïeu", his pastels and oils willingly play on monochrome variations: the ochres of the portrait of Mme. de Sorquainville, the grays of Pierre Bouguer, François-Hubert Drouais or Laurent Cars, the blue-grays of the Fillette au chat from the National Gallery in London.
 Georges Brunel notes that 'Perronneau's pastels always look somewhat unfinished, or weathered by time', and adds: 'Misleading impression, as it is probably a deliberate choice of style and technique.
 Above all, Perronneau seeks solidity and strength […].

 Unusually for his time, Perronneau also depicts cats in the foreground, that is to say as pets.
 This is the case for Magdaleine Pinceloup de La Grange, for Mlle Huquier or for the Girl with a Cat (1745) from the National Gallery in London –undoubtedly one of her most famous works-.

 Perronneau´s works

 Several portraits of this artist can be found today in various museums or private collections in Europe and America.
 Although his work is particularly dispersed, the two most important public collections are at the Louvre, in Paris, and at the Musée des Beaux-Arts, in Orléans.

 Anecdote

-Perroneau, while in London (1761) testified twice at court during the famous trail of his painter friend, Theódore Gardelle, who had brutally killed and burned his landlady.
+Perroneau, while in London (1761) testified twice at court during the famous trial of his painter friend, Theódore Gardelle, who had brutally killed and burned his landlady.

 Perronneau died in Amsterdam virtually unknown, according to his biographers.